Arabian-vACC/library/docs/terminal/dubai/transfer_procedures.md

 # 4. Transfer Procedures
-## 4.1 Compliance with procedures
+## 4.1 General
 The transfer procedures mentioned hereunder shall be adhered to at all times.
 These procedures are release agreements between different Dubai CTA sectors, as well as between UAE enroute sectors and the Dubai CTA.

 Any deviation from these procedures shall required coordination between all concerned sectors.

+The AoRs represented hereunder with alphanumeric identifiers, are the same as those defined in section 3.

 ## 4.2 Transfer from Arrivals (ARR) to Director (DIR)
 Traffic shall always be handed off to DIR with a speed restriction on **190 knots** unless otherwise coordinated (e.g. for a straight-in approach).

-In case it is not possible for APP to transfer traffic at the agreed level as described hereunder, traffic may be transferred at **6000 ft**, **5000 ft**, and **4000 ft with vertical separation assured** without coordinating with DIR.
+In case it is not possible for ARR to transfer traffic at the agreed level as described hereunder, traffic may be transferred at **6000 ft**, **5000 ft**, and **4000 ft with vertical separation assured** without coordinating with DIR.

-## 4.3 CTA 30 config
+## 4.3 CTA 30 operation
 ### 4.3.1 Departure South (DEP 1)
 #### 4.3.1.1 Departing traffic
 | Departure airport | SID waypoint | Transfer procedure and release conditions |